badal74/java-codes/README.md

 name the file like "Question 1-100"

-And upload and commit it into Programs folder
+And upload and commit it into Programs folder.